ubccapico/course-calendar-node/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.
+These instructions will get you a copy of the project up and running on your local machine for use with UBC course calendar data available from the [Learning Analytics Project](https://learninganalytics.ubc.ca/for-students/hackathons/) site.

 ### Prerequisites